ContentMine/workshop-resources/software-tutorials/getpapers/README.md

 Let us now compare the results of a query for ```dinosaurs``` on EuropePMC, IEEE and ArXiv.
 Getpapers queries each API for "dinosaurs" and stores the results in separate folders.

+<em>We'll collect YOUR screenshots of the results and paste them into the docs here!</em>

 ```bash
 getpapers -q 'dinosaurs' --api eupmc -o eupmc
 ```